Menu

 CF® Dye Fluorescent TUNEL Staining Kits

 TUNEL (terminal deoxynucleotidyl transferase (TdT) mediated dUTP nick-end labeling) is highly selective for the detection of apoptotic cells, but not necrotic cells or cells with DNA strand breaks resulting from irradiation or drug treatment.
 In this assay, TdT enzyme catalyzes the addition of labeled dUTP to the 3’ ends of cleaved DNA fragments.
 Fluorescent dye-conjugated dUTP can be used for direct detection of fragmented DNA in fixed cells or tissue sections.
-We offer TUNEL kits with dUTP conjugates of our bright and photostable CF® dyes with green, red, or far-red fluorescence.
-We also offer CF® dye dUTP Conjugates in a variety of colors.
+We offer TUNEL kits with dUTP conjugates of our bright and photostable CF® Dyes with green, red, or far-red fluorescence.
+We also offer CF® Dye dUTP Conjugates in a variety of colors.

 Apoptotic cells in a section of involuting mouse mammary gland stained with CF®594 TUNEL Assay (red).
 Nuclei are counterstained blue with DAPI.